Andrewsiii/msaproject/README.md

     <li><a href="#usage">Usage</a></li>

-# msaproject
+# About the project
-This project was made by Andrew Sio
+This project was made by Andrew Sio, for the MSA programme.
+It is a webapp based off the popular game Genshin Impact.
+In this webapp, the user will be able to view the data of each of the characters and regions within the game.
+The user will also be able to make comments on each of the specific characters and regions.
+## Built with
+    * material-ui
+    * react typescript
+    * Azure
+    * GraphQL
+    * ApolloClient